ASteinheiser/react-rpg.com/README.md

 - [ ] add popup on mobile for downloading the app from the app store
   - [ ] android https://play.google.com/store/apps/details?id=com.reactrpgnative
 - [ ] show proper controls depending on platform and ?nativeApp=true query param
+- [ ] make redux store for dialog manager
+- [ ] turn game menus into a "feature" with a store??